yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/bert.md

 ### XLM, XLM-R, And XLM-E

 One source where mBERT acquires its cross-lingual ability is from the shared vocabulary and subwords cross languages.
 However, for some languages, the training might suffer from the lack of shared vocabulary in monolingual dominant corpora (e.g., wikipidia).
-XLM (Cross-lingual Language Model Pretraining) {cite:p}`lample2019cross` adapted BERT's unsupervised pre-training masked language modeling to multi-lingual settings and proposed an additional supervised learning strategy known as Translation Language Modeling (TLM) \autoref{ch:neural-network-and-deep-learning:ApplicationNLP:pretrainedLM:fig:xlmdemo}.
+XLM (Cross-lingual Language Model Pretraining) {cite:p}`lample2019cross` adapted BERT's unsupervised pre-training masked language modeling to multi-lingual settings and proposed an additional supervised learning strategy known as Translation Language Modeling (TLM) [{numref}`chapter_foundation_fig_bert_xlmdemo`].

 Compared to BERT's masked language modeling, multilingual masked language modeling (MMLM) uses text streams of an arbitrary number of sentences (truncated at 256 tokens) instead of pairs of sentences.
 To offset the imbalance between rare and frequent tokens (e.g. punctuations or stop words), the probability of a token being masked is adjusted to be proportional to the square root of their invert frequencies.